All Episodes

 One being the electronic, they call it an electronic communication.

-And what that really is the very first document that set off the basically the Trump alleged Trump Russia uh collusion investigation.
+And what that really is, is the very first document that set off basically the Trump, alleged Trump-Russia collusion investigation.

 What was in that document?

-Uh they the FBI signing them on it, then they said they weren't gonna give it to them, and then they said, Look, if you don't give us, and this was in the letter, this information by April eleventh, we will take matters into our own hands and take this to court.
+And then they said, look, if you don't give us, and this was in the letter, this information by April 11th, we will take matters into our own hands and take this to court.

 We have subpoenaed you for this.